Natasha M Johnson

 Natasha Johnson is the Chief of the Astrochemistry Laboratory in the Solar System Exploration Division at NASA Goddard Space Flight Center.
 Her research interests include gas-grain reactions in the early solar nebula, atmospheric-surface reactions on Venus, and the formation of prebiotic organics in the early solar system.
 Her primary research activities have involved laboratory experiments to form organics through surface-mediated reactions, synthesizing analogs for early solar system materials, and running solid samples under Venus temperature/pressure conditions.

-Dr. Johnson is currently serving as the Project Scientist for DAVINCI+, a 2019 Discovery Phase A Concept Study.
-She had also served as the Project Scientist for DAVINCI, a 2016 Discovery Phase A Concept Study (a Venus atmosphere descent probe).
-Dr. Johnson is the founder and director of vici (Venus In situ Chamber Investigations), which is a small Venus pressure chamber facility located at NASA Goddard.
+Dr. Johnson is currently serving as the Project Scientist for DAVINCI, an in-situ probe to Venus.
+This mission was proposed in 2019 in the NASA Discovery Program and selected in 2021.
+This mission is currently in Phase B (Preliminary Design and Technology Completion).
+Dr. Johnson is also the founder and director of VICI (Venus In situ Chamber Investigations), which is a small Venus pressure chamber facility located at NASA Goddard.

 Research Interests